DrCrotty/DCDA40833-portfolio-template/README.md

    - Description: Your project title in plain English
    - Make it **Public** (required for GitHub Pages)
    - Click **"Create repository from template"**
-3. **Add group members as collaborators (if working in groups):**
+3. **For groups: Designate one person as repository owner**
+   - This person creates the repository from the template
+   - Then adds teammates as collaborators (Settings → Collaborators)
+4. **Clone with GitHub Desktop:**
+   - Click green "Code" button → "Open with GitHub Desktop"
+   - Choose where to save on your computer
+   - Click "Clone"
+5. **Edit files locally:**
+   - Open in VS Code or your preferred text editor
+   - Edit `index.html` to add your content
+   - Save changes
+6. **Commit and push with GitHub Desktop:**
+   - Review changes in GitHub Desktop
+   - Add commit message (e.g., "Add research question")
-   - Go to Settings → Collaborators
+   - Click "Commit to main"
-   - Click "Add people"
+   - Click "Push origin"
+7. **Upload visualizations:**
+   - Save PNG files to `images/` folder
-   - Enter their GitHub usernames
+   - Commit and push through GitHub Desktop

+### Alternative: Web-Only Workflow

+If you prefer to edit directly on GitHub (no downloads):

+1. **Click "Use this template"** (same as above)
-4. **Edit files directly on GitHub:**
+2. **Edit files directly on GitHub:**
    - Click `index.html` in your repository
    - Click the ✏️ (pencil) icon to edit
    - Make your changes
    - Scroll down and click "Commit changes"
-5. **Upload visualizations:**
+3. **Upload visualizations:**
    - Click into `images/` folder
    - Click "Add file" → "Upload files"
    - Drag PNG files from your computer
-   - Click "Commit changes"

-### Alternative: Download and Edit Locally

-If you prefer to edit files on your computer (with VS Code or other text editor):

-1. **Click "Use this template"** (same as above)
-2. **Download your repository:**
-   - Click the green "Code" button
-   - Select "Download ZIP"
-   - Extract to your computer
-3. **Edit files** in VS Code or any text editor
-4. **Upload changes back to GitHub:**
-   - Go to your repository on GitHub
-   - Click "Add file" → "Upload files"
-   - Drag edited `index.html` and any new images
    - Click "Commit changes"

 ---